copilot-example-voting-app/cdk-workshop/README.md

     - Import and `ServiceDescription.add()` the following prebuilt extensions that you copied in the last step to the service description: CloudWatch Logs, Service Discovery
     - Create an SNS topic and inject it into the `ServiceDescription` using the `InjectorExtension` so that the service can use it.
     - Use the `Service` construct to launch the `ServiceDescription` that you created, inside of the `Environment` that you created in the previous step.
+    - This service expects the following two environment variables:
+      - `COPILOT_SNS_TOPIC_ARNS` which has an input format like: `{"events":"INSERT SNS TOPIC ARN HERE"}`
+      - `COPILOT_SERVICE_DISCOVERY_ENDPOINT` which should be set to the service discovery namespace `voting-app.local` which you created in the first step
 </details>
 <details>
   <summary>Show me how to do it</summary>